oeb25/ding-dock/README.md

 # ding-dock
-Often say "What the fuck"?
+Often say "What the duck"?
 Just use ding-dock!
 Your one-stop-shop for having all the softwares!